reichaves/guiarsl/README.md

 With the rise of generative AI tools, content creators, journalists, and companies face a growing challenge: how to protect their copyrights in the age of artificial intelligence?

-Some time ago, I learned about RSL (Really Simple Licensing), an open and decentralized standard based on RSS (Really Simple Syndication) that allows publishers to define machine-readable licensing and compensation terms for AI crawlers and agents.
+Not long ago, I learned about RSL (Really Simple Licensing), an open and decentralized standard based on RSS (Really Simple Syndication) that allows publishers to define machine-readable licensing and compensation terms for AI crawlers and agents.

 I made this guide about it – [https://reichaves.github.io/guiarsl/](https://reichaves.github.io/guiarsl/)

-And today, reporter Fernanda Brigatti also wrote about it in Folha – [https://www1.folha.uol.com.br/tec/2025/09/novo-padrao-para-sites-cria-cobranca-e-camada-extra-de-protecao-a-conteudo-usado-por-ias.shtml](https://www1.folha.uol.com.br/tec/2025/09/novo-padrao-para-sites-cria-cobranca-e-camada-extra-de-protecao-a-conteudo-usado-por-ias.shtml)
+And today (September 26, 2025), reporter Fernanda Brigatti also wrote about it in Folha – [https://www1.folha.uol.com.br/tec/2025/09/novo-padrao-para-sites-cria-cobranca-e-camada-extra-de-protecao-a-conteudo-usado-por-ias.shtml](https://www1.folha.uol.com.br/tec/2025/09/novo-padrao-para-sites-cria-cobranca-e-camada-extra-de-protecao-a-conteudo-usado-por-ias.shtml)

 The RSL Collective is the nonprofit organization that maintains and governs the Really Simple Licensing (RSL) standard, bringing together publishers, platforms, and developers to define open rules for content licensing for AI use.